 Across the Street published on Amazon October 13, 2020!

-Since its debut in October 2020, Across the Street holds a 4.4-star rating and has consistently remained on Amazon's Top 25 Best Seller list for its categories!
+Since its debut in October 2020, Across the Street holds a 4.2-star rating on Goodreads and has consistently remained on Amazon's Top 50 Best Seller list for its categories!

 Most people can’t tell a good wine from a bottle of Two-Buck Chuck, and based on that assumption, three suburban housewives learn how to run a high-stakes con.
 From their humble start gluing their fictional Éclatant wine labels over Two-Buck Chuck labels, Reggie, Audrey, and Cynthia grow bolder and more sophisticated in the fake French wines they offer at their monthly women-only wine club parties.
 With each party, the stakes get higher, the women get greedier, and their mistrust of each other grows.